alexshin/ssh-key-switcher/README.md

 ## How to use it

-Type: `$ ssh-key-switcher --help` to give detailed examples
+Type: `$ ssh-key-switcher --help` to give you detailed examples